rogernogueraplanesas/portugal-weather-analysis/README.md

 > It is important to select UTF-8 as encoding type when importing and exporting the CSV files from QGIS.

-### 4.Cleaning and inserting QGIS merged data into the db
+### 4. Cleaning and inserting QGIS merged data into the db
 The CSV file exported from QGIS had many new information appended related to the weather stations; not all of it had to be used.
 In fact, only the id_estacao (station id), the concelho's name, and the dicofre's code for each station were needed.
 <br>
 Although the id_estacao value was already present in the stations table, its condition of **PRIMARY KEY** was needed for the proper insertion of the concelho and dicofre values per station.